 - Liverpool (LT): January – August (a two-month overlap period is adopted at the start and end of each semester, when proposals from both semesters may be observed in order to reduce problems with under-filled observations queues).

-- Large programs are not accepted for GTC in semester 2017A.
-Large program proposals extending over two semesters (2017A and 2017B) are accepted for WHT and INT (see below for details).
-Large program proposals extending up to four semesters (2017A through 2018B) with TNG, NOT, LT, Mercator, and/or Stella can be submitted.
+- Large programs requesting the EMIR instrument are accepted for GTC in semester 2018A.
+Large program proposals extending over two semesters (2017B and 2018A) are accepted for WHT and INT (see below for details).
+Large program proposals extending up to four semesters (2018A through 2019B) with TNG, NOT, Mercator, and/or Stella can be submitted.
 See below.

 Detailed information about the feature of GTC for this semester can be found on the GTC call for proposals.
-Please note that:
+A short summary is provided next:

-- OSIRIS and CIRCE are offered in this call.
-Canaricam is no longer offered.
+- OSIRIS, EMIR, and HiPERCAM are offered in this call.
+CanariCam and CIRCE are no longer offered.

 - Visitor programs are welcome, but will only be admitted whenever they fall in the top half of the ranked proposal list.
 The applicants must clearly indicate they are applying for visitor mode.
 A backup program (in visitor mode) should be defined in the case the observing conditions for the main program are not met.